-Business website risk management assessments must extend to the website/s that are operated as part of the business.
+Business risk management assessments must extend to the website/s that are operated as part of the business.
 Is placing all the eggs in one basket, in the form of a 1-stop shop website design, maintenance, domain registration & hosting the best option?
 In my opinion, it most definitely is not!
 Keeping all website elements separate is sound business risk management practice!

 When you are setting out to establish a new venture on the web, it’s a daunting task.
 The terminology is complex and confusing.
 There are multiple aspects to consider – domain registration, website hosting, website redesign, maintenance, search engine optimisation etc. There is a temptation to take the easy option of a one-stop shop, where someone else takes care of all the complicated items that you don’t understand.
 That way, you get one all-inclusive bill per month.
 There is an old adage – Jack of all Trades, Master of None!
 A bigger web design company that does everything rarely does individual things as well as a carefully selected group of specialists in their own fields of expertise.

 The relationship between you and your website design company will evolve over time.
 As you become more knowledgeable (and more demanding) the relationship might even deteriorate!
 It happens… If you are in a 1-Stop Shop environment, you may be unwittingly placing your web business in potential jeopardy.
 A technical SEO audit report can identify risk areas for you.

-Do it yourself, and you ensure that do you own the domain / site.
+Do it yourself, and you ensure that you own the domain/site.
 If you let your web designer do it for you, and he/she puts his/her name as the registrant, it’s not your site!
-Most website designers are aware of this, and take care to protect your interests.
+Most website designers are aware of this and take care to protect your interests.
 Some do not!
 For a company site, make sure the domain is registered in the company name, not an individual’s name.
 If the office girl registers the site in her name and then leaves without a forwarding address, you’ve got a potential disaster in the making!